yashkolte/CollectaCryptoUI/README.md

 # Challenge
 ## Sheryians Coding School Challenge

-This design is created for challenge given by sherians coding school.
+This design is created for challenge given by sheryians coding school.

 <i>Responsive for Desktop only.</i>